infrahq/infra/docs/getting-started/introduction.md

 Infra is an open-source identity management & authentication service that manages secure access to Kubernetes, Databases and internal admin tooling.

-Today, teams are between a rock and a hard place when it comes to managing access to their infrastructure.

 ## Key Ideas